 Spud, meanwhile, seems to have become increasingly isolated from his former friends.
 He is still struggling to finally kick his own long-time drug habit, though he has found some solace in his current plans to research and write a book about the history of Edinburgh.

 The central cast is rounded up by the new addition of Nikki Fuller-Smith—a young university student who finds herself drawn into the seedy world of amateur pornography when she agrees to perform in Sick Boy's film.

 Finding himself drawn back to Scotland, a chance encounter leads to a reunion of sorts between Renton and Sick Boy.
 Despite his obvious reluctance to be drawn back into his old life, Renton's lingering sense of guilt compels him to agree to invest in Sick Boy's film.
 It's just unfortunate that Renton's return to Scotland happens to coincide with Begbie's release from prison.

 How It Compared to Trainspotting

 Soon enough, however, the balance starts to shift.
 The simple fact of the matter is that while Trainspotting was often genuinely funny in spite of its bleak subject matter, Porno rarely is.
 Of course, it's entirely possible that this was a deliberate decision.
-Perhaps stripping away the humour was necessary in order to let us see these characters as they really are.
-Or, perhaps the events of the novel just did not allow for that same level of dark humour.
+Perhaps stripping away the humor was necessary in order to let us see these characters as they really are.
+Or, perhaps the events of the novel just did not allow for that same level of dark humor.

 Despite all of this, though, Porno still manages to be oddly and uncomfortably fascinating.
 If you finished Trainspotting wanting to know more about these characters (and, really, you should read Trainspotting before you touch this one), then Porno will give you exactly what you want.
 Though you should also prepare yourself—if you struggled with the subject matter and some of the content of Trainspotting, then you are not likely to have an easier time here.